universal-meaning-map/docs/readme.md

 The main mechanism used to achieve that is by nesting `abstraction-projections` (`notes`) inside `abstraction-projections`.
 This means that any element of a `Note` can in itself be a `Note` allowing for extremely complex nested objects.
 Luckily [`IPLD`](https://ipld.io/docs/) perfectly matches the requirements to build these structures.

 The reason the word "nesting" is used as opposed to "linking" is because the references in a `note` are assumed to be part of the `note` and not an outside thing.
-The nested `notes` have a "function" in regards to its super-`note` and they are needed for the super-`note` to be understood.
+The nested `notes` have a "function" or a relationship with a quality in regards to its super-`note` and they are needed for the super-`note` to be understood.
 This is very different from the hyperlink pointing to a "web page".

 The `self-describing` quality is manifested in multiple ways in the system: